ash/raku-course/essentials/positionals/exercises/months-names/solution/index.md

 ## Output

-Try a few runs of the program to see different month names.
+Try a few runs of the program to see different names of the months.

 ```console
 $ raku exercises/positionals/months-names.raku 5